 Just 3 easy tips to remember, but it sure will give you a nice addictive candied homemade pecans.

-- Mix the Sugars: In a large bowl, mix granulated sugar, brown sugar, cinnamon (if using) and 1/2 tsp salt.
+- Mix the Sugars: In a large bowl, mix granulated sugar, brown sugar, cinnamon powder and 1/4 tsp salt.
 Toss until evenly combined.
-Set aside.
+Set aside

 - Add pecans and toss until combined and the pecans are coated with egg white.
 You should not have excess egg white after you’ve coated the pecans.

-- Sugar + Pecan: Gradually add in the sugar mixture, and toss until combined.
+- Sugar + Pecan: Add the peavn gradually add in the sugar mixture, and toss until combined.
 At this stage, the pecan should be coated with sugar, and again, no excess egg white and sugar syrup left in the bowl.

 - Transfer in a Baking Sheet: Spread the mixture out in a single layer on a parchment-lined baking sheet or silicone mat.
 If you are using a parchment paper or no parchment paper at all, the pecans will bake and dry faster than when using silicone mat.
-Pat attention if the coating is already dry then they are ready, you don’t have to complete the 40 minutes.
-I used silicone mat as liner for this and 40 minutes works just right.
+Pay attention if the coating is already dry then the peacns are ready, you don’t have to complete the 40 minutes.
+I used silicone mat as liner for this and 50 minutes works just right.

 - If using a silicone mat: 50 minutes